Average Net Worth by Age in America: The Complete Data

 Why the Median Matters More Than the Average

-The gap between median and average net worth is striking at every age.
-For Americans under 35, the average ($183,500) is nearly five times the median ($39,000).
-For those aged 55-64, the average ($1,566,900) is over four times the median ($364,500).
+The gap between median and average is wild.
+Under 35, the average ($183,500) is 5x the median ($39,000).
+For 55-64, the average ($1,566,900) is over four times the median ($364,500).
 This gap exists because a relatively small number of very wealthy households pull the average dramatically upward.

 The median tells you where the household in the exact middle stands: half of Americans in your age group have more, half have less.
 For most people, the median is the more useful benchmark.
-If your net worth is above the median for your age group, you are doing better than at least half of your peers.
+If your net worth is above the median for your age group, you're doing better than at least half of your peers.

 Net Worth Percentiles by Age